csalgo70/DevLabs/EvalAzureDocDb.md

 - Get a list of transactions (brief data) based on filter criteria
     > - Select is flexible enough to meet our needs along with projections
 - Get a transaction document given a key field value
+- Count by filter criteria

+##Support
+- Who would support us with techinical issues we might run into ?
+- What is the SLA if we go with this / Who would we need to work with ?

 ##Pending Investigations
- - Performance based on say 10,000 documents ( currently 5000 is daily avg. )
+ - Performance based on say ~6,000 documents ( currently 5000 is daily avg. ).
+I don't have worst case numbers.
  - Encryption / Decryption
  - Modelling
    - Wrap the original payload into document payload with checkout status / permissions.